Qiskit/documentation/README.md

   resources.
 You _can_ interact with IBM Quantum to retrieve jobs and backend information.
-- `notebooks_that_submit_jobs`: Notebooks that submit jobs, but that are small enough to run on a 5-qubit simulator.
+- `notebooks_that_submit_jobs`: Notebooks that submit jobs, but that are small enough to run on a simulator.
 We will test these notebooks in CI by patching `least_busy` to return a 5-qubit fake backend.
+If your notebook needs more than five qubits, you can set a custom number of qubits for the mocked backend by setting the `testing_qubits` attribute of the metadata to the number you'd like.
 - `notebooks_no_mock`: For notebooks that can't be tested using the 5-qubit simulator patch.
 We skip testing these in CI and instead run them twice per month.
 Any notebooks with cells that take more than five minutes to run are